Ajn0r/house-buddy/README.md

 ![footer](/documentation/images/footer-medium.png)

+#### Custom 403, 404 and 500 pages

+I have made very basic 403.html, 404.html and 500.html pages that the user will land on instead of the default ones if something goes wrong.

 ### Features I would like to implement in the future

 - When the user clicks on “add a new entry” while in a specific category, the category field should already be populated.
 In this release, the user has to choose from the list of their categories.